UsmanJ/cv/README.md

 Having been part of a number of teams, I have grown to be a team player that can constantly motivate his team and keeps team spirits high.

-- Worked with developers abroad in different time zones for two different projects.
+- Worked with developers in India on two various projects.
+Although we had a 5 hour time difference, we religiously communicated on a daily basis.
+Usually they sent me queries in the morning every morning at 6am GMT which I answered by 8am GMT.
+We then had a call at 10am GMT.
 - Working as a team for my final project was another invaluable experience of working as a team.
 Sharing ideas, bouncing thoughts of each other and encouraging team members to believe they can do it when they are feeling low.

 #### Passionate Learner